School safe scheme

 - Strangers taking photographs of pupils

-- Pupils being followed by strangers
+- Pupils being approached or followed by strangers

 - Unfamiliar persons present on school grounds

 Safer schools officers high school contact list (log in to view)

 Schools are encouraged to complete and submit the school safe incident form so we can inform other schools in the locality of these incidents:

 Serious incidents should be reported to the police (appropriate for the majority of school safe incidents).